ShiftLeftSecurity/codepropertygraph/README.md

 The Code Property Graph is a directed, edge-labeled, attributed multigraph, or property graph for short (see [1]).
-A property graph is the generic data structure underlying many contemporary graph databases (e.g., Tinkergraph, Neo4J, Janusgraph).
+A property graph is the generic data structure underlying many contemporary graph databases.
 As a result, data representations based on property graphs are immediately amenable to graph database technologies.
+That being said, we've made some optimizations that (as of April 2019) require to use the open source ShiftLeft Tinkergraph [3].

 Property graphs alone are comparable in generality to hash tables and linked lists.
 To tailor them towards storing, transmitting, and